lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 One of the major sects is the Camarilla, which is composed of six clans:
-Brujah, Malkavian, Nosferatu, Toreador, Tremere and Ventrue, as well as the Caitiff, who are technically clanless.
+Brujah, Malkavian, Nosferatu, Toreador, Tremere and Ventrue, as well as the Caitiff.
 Some vampire cards from older sets do not have any sect designation — these vampires are all Camarilla vampires.

 Only Camarilla vampires can hold the Camarilla titles primogen, prince, justicar and Inner Circle member.
 Additionally, each clan's justicar and Inner